KBeans

 - The KBean specified by the

-property (if set). - Otherwise, the first KBean found in the jeka-src directory, ordered alphabetically by fully qualified class name.
+property (if this property is set). - If the property is not set, it defaults to the first KBean found in the jeka-src directory, sorted alphabetically by fully qualified class name.

 method of the default KBean.

-to explicitly reference the default KBean and avoid ambiguity.
+To explicitly reference the default KBean and avoid ambiguity, use :

 KBean Collaboration¶